JanssenProject/jans/docs/cedarling/reference/cedarling-properties.md

 ### Refreshing the policy store

 - **`CEDARLING_POLICY_STORE_REFRESH_INTERVAL`** : Background refresh interval in seconds for URL-based policy store sources (`CEDARLING_POLICY_STORE_URI` pointing at a Cedar Archive URL).
 When set to a non-zero value, Cedarling spawns a worker that periodically re-fetches the policy store and atomically swaps the in-memory `Authz` instance when the upstream changes.
 A server-side `Cache-Control: max-age` / `Expires` hint may *shorten* the next interval but never extends it.
 Default is `0` (refresh disabled — load-once-at-startup behavior).
 Non-zero values below `5` seconds are clamped to `5`.
-Ignored for local sources (`CEDARLING_POLICY_STORE_LOCAL_FN`).
+Ignored for local sources (`CEDARLING_POLICY_STORE_LOCAL_FN`, `CEDARLING_POLICY_STORE_LOCAL`).
 See [Background refresh](./cedarling-policy-store.md#background-refresh) for the per-request consistency model, the strategy ladder, and the emitted metric keys.

 ### Optional properties